austenrainer/stoic/docs/iccc2024workshop.md

 ## Description of the event’s purpose and scope

-The purpose of the proposed workshop is to explore how we can use structured analysis techniques drawn from software safety engineering to support both the ethical creativity of individual humans and the ethical co-creativity of humans with AI.
+This workshops aims to explore how we can use structured analysis techniques drawn from software safety engineering to support both the ethical creativity of individual humans and the ethical co-creativity of humans with AI.

 We'll begin by presenting participants with information about an example AI system and scenario, such as an assistive robot intended to help vulnerable users live independently in their homes.
 The workshop then explores how structured creative practice can facilitate the identification and discussion of ethical hazards and concerns with the proposed AI systems.

-We'll use two expansions of HAZOP in this workshop: the extant CHAZOP methodology and a new proposed methodology, EHAZOP, which is directed towards the identification of ethical hazards.
+We'll use two expansions of HAZOP in this workshop: the extant [CHAZOP](chazop.md) methodology and a new proposed methodology, EHAZOP, which is directed towards the identification of ethical hazards.
 Together, the workshop explores how creative practice can be used to examine the space of ethical hazards associated with the AI system provided.

 ## Description of the expected participants

 Indicative number of participants are between six and eighteen participants.
+If there is an unsufficient number of participants, we may need to either cancel or substantially re-organise the workshop.

 We invite participants who:
 - Have a background in engineering, software, computation or safety assessment
-- Will create a supportive space for creativity;
+- Will create a supportive space for co-creativity;
-- Are willing to produce preliminary creative outputs in a time-constrained situation;
+- Are willing to rapidly produce preliminary creative outputs in a time-constrained situation;
 - Are willing to share those creative outputs with others in the workshop;
 - Are interested in stories in their various forms, e.g., flash fiction, short stories;
 - Are open-minded to the unpredictability that arises with creativity.

+**Note**: Our main focus will be on written stories however we would like to try to accommodate other kinds of story-telling (e.g., music).
+If you are interested in producing a non-literary output, such as music or artwork, please contact the organisers so that we can seek to accommodate you.

 ## Indicative format and duration of the workshop